YUUU23/Corruption-Function-And-Linkage/README.md

 # Corruption-Function-And-Linkage

-This repository contains corruption function with example datasets (original and corrupted) and corruption analysis with similarity matrices.
+This repository contains corruption function with example datasets (original and corrupted) and corruption analysis with similarity matrices for UTRA Fall 2023 Project "Record Linkage with Differing Errors Across Blocks".

 **BlockingFunction.R**: stores functions for dividing dataset into blocks randomly
 - df_to_block_equal : split dataset randomly into n-equal-sized blocks

 **DataCorruptionFunctions.R** : stores functions used to corrupt one data-value
 - rand_norm : generates random int in desired range with normal distribution *helper func.*